JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 Another question one may ask:
-what color is the bird
+what color is the bird?
+Just enough attentional to pick out what one is referring to but unless the colours are actually multiple complex, it is usually very implicit the colour and doesnt change under any sort of contextual interpretations
 ### Our Findings on the ability to hide "savant" programmes

 ### Credit: The incredible ability of LLMs to create models to test our problems that are essential for this work